 The flexible hub concept brought infrastructure changes off the streets and into flexible architectural spaces.
 This allows the design to fit momentary needs rather than peak demands.

 Site studies were done in collaboration with UCLA's SUPRASTUDIO in order to learn how transportation systems and city-planning can intersect.
 This collaboration between the two fields led to new insights and new considerations.

 A thorough analysis of peak hours was conducted for every transportation and hospitality venue along Sunset Boulevard.
 Peak demand was seen to change dramatically over the course of each day.
 Film created by Abdullah AlQabandi.

 Model and Animation

 The Sunset Hub was designed and created within PTC Creo.
-Building from early sketches, the hub assembly is built from stacked layers of concentric double helical ramps, double spiral escalators, and rideshare zones.
+Building from early sketches, the hub assembly is created from stacked layers of concentric double helical ramps, double spiral escalators, and rideshare zones.

-The design is dimensionally built for large vehicles and can manage a steady flow of people and vehicles.
+The design is dimensioned for large vehicles and can manage a steady flow of people and rideshare.
 Details such as EV chargers, furnishings, playgrounds, and more were added to bring the concept to life.
 Animation was done in 3DS Max.